 If a proposed action does not meet the criteria for any of the listed Departmental categorical exclusions or any of the individual bureau categorical exclusions, then the proposed action must be analyzed in an environmental assessment or environmental impact statement.

-However, based on the aforementioned and OSMRE's experience with the traditional Title IV - AML sites, it is anticipated a CE or an EA will suffice for most AML Pilot projects.
-These definitions are outlined below.
+Based on OSMRE's experience, it is anticipated an EA will be required for most AML Pilot projects.
+Definitions of the three types of NEPA analysis are outlined below.

 Categorical Exclusion